 Benefits of Digestive Enzymes

-More people are becoming increasingly aware that probiotics or the “good” bacteria, are essential for good health.
+More people are becoming increasingly aware that the “good” bacteria, are essential for good health.
 Yet if asked what the specific health benefits are, some are still confused.

 We traditionally veiw bacteria as being “bad”, however in reality there are relatively only a small number of strains which are pathogenic and most microbes are harmless and contribute to wellbeing.
 These bacteria (good & bad) that live in our digestive system and gut are there naturally (or should be). they help our digestive system (the motor to our body) work efficiently by extracting all the goodness from what we eat, as well as vitamins and mineral supplements of which we might also be taking.
 With all the goodness going into our bloodstream and around our body, the waste moves along our intestine tract and passed into bowel motion.